Maintenance and restoration work in and alongside the river with the River Gipping Trust.

 We have resumed work at Pipps Ford after finishing the repairs to the accommodation bridge over the lock tail.
 A new timber bridge has been transported to the site and erected.
 We now need to consider how to install the new stop planks top and bottom of the lock.

 Pipps Ford is not quite so straightforward.
-Use these coordinates in your satnav – 52:8:44.542N 1:4:45.783E or this link in Google maps – https://goo.gl/maps/XiXD9aCzSC3bSMA58 .
-I’m afraid the Google maps car didn’t go all the way to Pipps Ford so the links above will only get you to the entrance from the roundabout off the A14.
+Use these coordinates in your satnav – 52:8:44.542N 1:4:45.783E or another Google Maps link.
+I’m afraid the Google maps car didn’t go all the way to Pipps Ford so the link above will only get you to the entrance from the roundabout off the A14.
 To get to the site, go down the drive and turn right at the next signpost.

 Note that at Pipps Ford you must park near the house and walk down to the work site but there is plenty of car parking space at Baylham.

-If you would like to join us, email Ian Petchey our Restoration Manager, from this link or call him for more details.
+If you would like to join us, email Ian Petchey our Restoration Manager – Ian’s email address or call him for more details.
 If you are viewing this on your mobile there should be a phone link at the foot of the page.

 You don’t need any special skills, just a willingness to help.
 We will supply you with safety gear like gloves, goggles and a hard hat but you’ll have to bring your own safety footwear (steel toe cap and sole plate).
 Our work site is governed by the H&S At Work Regulations and as such PPE is mandatory.